skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They are pulled over at the gate, and their papers are inspected.
 Once everything is settled, the enter the city.

-They are sent to the Magistrate.
+They are sent to the magistrate.
 Magistrate K'dar Stonefist is a wise old dwarf.
 Once the party has gathered before him, he informs them that he has a notice from Magistrate Noreeno, warning him that five outsiders had killed a number of his soldiers and stolen some horses.